izzumhd/Assalaam_Robotics_Eduplay_2025/README.md

   #### Uploading
   16. Connect the laptop to the ESP using a type C cable
-  17. Go to tab `Tools` then `Port`, Choose the existing one(it depends on your laptop, generally it says COMx(ESP32 Family Device))
+  17. Go to tab `Tools` then `Port`, Choose the existing COM (it depends on your laptop, generally it says COMx(ESP32 Family Device))
   18. Click the Upload button
-  19. Wait for the Uploading to be done
+  19. Wait for the Upload to be done
-  20. All's good, Your robot ready to duty
+  20. All's good, Your robot is on duty

   *If there is a problem, ask to ur bro to fix it*